jarikorhonen/jarikorhonen.github.io/index.md

 **Reference:**

-J. Korhonen, "Learning-based prediction of packet loss artifact visibility in networked video," *IEEE International Conference on Quality of Multimedia Experience (QoMEX'18)*, Sardinia, Italy, May 2018.
+J. Korhonen, "Learning-based prediction of packet loss artifact visibility in networked video," *IEEE International Conference on Quality of Multimedia Experience (QoMEX'18)*, Sardinia, Italy, May 2018. *(Accepted for publication.)*

 ### Chroma upsampling for images in Y'CbCr 4:2:0 format